wrbl606/pr-agent/docs/docs/usage-guide/changing_a_model.md

 ```

 For models and environments not from OpenAI, you might need to provide additional keys and other parameters.
-You can give parameters via a configuration file (see below for instructions), or from environment variables.
-See [litellm documentation](https://litellm.vercel.app/docs/proxy/quick_start#supported-llms) for the environment variables relevant per model.
+You can give parameters via a configuration file, or from environment variables.

+!!! note "Model-specific environment variables"
+    See [litellm documentation](https://litellm.vercel.app/docs/proxy/quick_start#supported-llms) for the environment variables needed per model, as they may vary and change over time.
+Our documentation per-model may not always be up-to-date with the latest changes.

 ### Azure